TableLlama: Towards Open Large Generalist Models for Tables: Result Analysis

 \textit{\texttt{TableLlama} displays advantanges\nop{\hs{I wouldn't call it `proficiency' due to the still low numbers. maybe `advantage'?}} in table QA tasks.} HiTab and FeTaQA are two table question answering tasks we include for training.
-By comparing the results, we found that \texttt{TableLlama} can surpass the SOTA by 5.61 points for highlighted cell based table QA task (i.e., FeTaQA) and 17.71 points for hierarchical table QA (i.e., HiTab), which is full of numerical reasoning on tables.
+By comparing the results, we found that \texttt{TableLlama} can surpass the SOTA by 5.61 points for FeTaQA and 17.71 points for HiTab, which is full of numerical reasoning on tables.
 As LLMs have been shown superior in interacting with humans and answering questions, this indicates that\nop{\hs{does this make sense? do you mean those SOTA do not have language understanding ability?}} the existing underlying strong language understanding ability of LLMs may be beneficial for such table QA tasks despite with semi-structured tables.

-For the entity linking task which requires the model to link the mention in a table cell to the correct referent entity in Wikidata, \texttt{TableLlama} also presents superior performance with 8 points gain over the SOTA performance.
-Since the candidates are composed of their referent entity name and description, we hypothesize LLMs have certain abilities to understand the description which help identify the correct entities.
+For entity linking which requires the model to link the mention in a table cell to the correct referent entity in Wikidata, \texttt{TableLlama} also presents superior performance with 8 points gain over SOTA.
+Since the candidates are composed of referent entity name and description, we hypothesize LLMs have certain abilities to understand the description which help identify the correct entities.

-For the row population task, we can see it's the only task where \texttt{TableLlama} has a large performance gap compared to the SOTA.
+Row population is the only task that \texttt{TableLlama} has a large performance gap compared to the SOTA.
 Here we provide a large number of candidates for the model to rank given table metadata and the seed row entity.
 By analyzing the errors, we found that the model can easily identify the entities containing similar numbers in sequence, such as the first example shown in Table \ref{tab:row_pop} in Appendix \ref{sec:case_study}.
 However, for entities that share high similarities\nop{\hs{what does this `high similarities for some attributes' mean?}}, such as the second example in Table \ref{tab:row_pop} shows, the target row entities are the competitions which ``Oleg Veretelnikov'' got achievements in.
-To correctly populate the entities from the given large number of candidates which are also highly related to ``competitions'', it requires the model to understand the inherent relation between the athlete and each given candidate\nop{their previously attended competitions}, which is still challenging for the current model.
+To correctly populate the entities from the given plenty of candidates highly related to ``competitions'', it requires the model to understand the inherent relation between the athlete and each given candidate\nop{their previously attended competitions}, which is still challenging for the current model.

 \nop{belonging to the same attributes but different names, for example, if the target entities are the members of a team, by giving different names which come from irrelevant teams, it's hard for the model to distinguish which one belongs to the required team.\hs{hard to understanding...can you provide some examples in appendix or show an example or two in main content?
 This part feels more rushed.}}